queue-miscreant/chatango-client/README.md

 Ultra-Meme Chatango CLIent
 ==========================
-Version 6.0
+Version 6.1
 --------------------------

 A client written in python with curses for chatango, an online chatting service.
 Run `python chatango.py` or `./chatango.py` in the directory you extracted it to.
-If you really want to, create a link to /usr/local/bin/ so you don't have to navigate to the folder.
+I recommend making a symlink in /usr/local/bin/ so you don't have to navigate to the folder, or especially have a million files in ~/

 This client is based on chlib.py <https://github.com/cellsheet/chlib>, and uses wcwidth from <https://github.com/jquast/wcwidth>.